What is Alzheimer’s Disease?

 Modifiable risk factors include lifestyle circumstances, such as diet, exercise, stress level, sleep, cognitive and social engagement, and education level.
 These factors are considered to be among the most promising for helping to delay, moderate, or possibly prevent the onset of Alzheimer’s disease and dementia.
-At The CRCNJ, we offer a Psychoeducation Series that provides patients and families support, educational information, and solutions for changing such modifiable risk factors.
+At The CRCNJ, we offer a Psychoeducational Series that empowers patients and families with the information, support, and possible interventions for moderating brain health through modifiable risk factors.

 Symptoms of Alzheimer’s

 Everyone experiences changes in their memory over their lifetime, with more decline occurring in older age, but Alzheimer’s disease is different from normal age-related changes and can include some of the following symptoms:

 - Difficulty completing familiar tasks, planning, and problem solving

 How is Alzheimer’s Diagnosed?